AICP/vendor_aicp/docs/maintainerApplication.md

 ## Application procedure

 * Applicants with history of "conflicts" won't be accepted in any way.
-You should be aware of this before applying.
+There's no need to apply for "build-bots" either.
+You should be aware of this before applying!
 * Applicants should drop a message on our discord server (https://discord.gg/nMQUVRD).
 The team will then notify the reviewers and give you the appropriate contact information for your reviewer.
 "Spamming" the discord (and/or team members) will result in an immediate rejection.
 * Applicants contacting the team to apply on any other communication platform but **Discord** will be rejected as they clearly didn't read this!
 * Applicants **must** be aware of the fact that the team's language for communicating is ENGLISH.